Difference Between Qualified vs Ordinary Dividends

 39.6 % | 20 % |

-The primary motto of this structure is to encourage long-term investment as well as benefit the United States citizen by giving tax benefits.
+The primary motto of this structure is to encourage long-term investment and benefit the United States citizens by giving tax benefits.

-Please Note: There is an additional 3.8 % Net Investment Income Tax for investors whose modified adjusted gross income exceeds 0.2 million dollars ( 0.25 million dollars for married taxpayers filing jointly).
+Please Note: An additional 3.8 % Net Investment Income Tax exists for investors whose modified adjusted gross income exceeds 0.2 million dollars ( 0.25 million dollars for married taxpayers filing jointly).

 Qualified vs Ordinary Dividends Comparison Table